clux/facemaulers/waterdeep/irae-attack.md

 - 2 attacks with battleaxe (sacred weapon gives him +12)
 - Beacon of Hope / Dispel / Lesser Restoration / Sanctuary / Protection from Evil and Good
 - Protection Reaction: impose disadv on attack roll when you see a target attack other than you <=5ft

+## After battle
+Research into burial grounds?
+Try to scry on her? (hard: vs mindblank)
+Read about the Acropolis.
+"If history can teach us something here, it's necromancers can work together, if united under the banner of a deity allowed to ascend.
+Divinity carries a plethora of stories like these; Bhaal (lord of murder), Myrkul (lord of bones), Bane (lord of darkness), and, it would seem; Kiaransalee (the revenancer).
+"if one is close to obtaining the power of a god..."

+learn of V'elddrinnsshar a city to the east cituated in a mile wide island in the centre of the Moondeep Sea (below Galena Mountains to the east).